floss1138/dbDotCad/README.md

 #### FAQ:
 **What is dbDotCad?**

-An experiment with mongodb using CAD attributes as the data set.
+An experiment with MongoDB using CAD attributes as the data set.
-Initially using Ubuntu as the OS, perl & js for scripting. mongodb will be used to store CAD metadata and (drawing) file history/version tracking.
+Initially using Ubuntu as the OS, Perl & JavaScript for scripting.
+MongodB will be used to store CAD metadata and (drawing) file history/version tracking.
 Data needs to be manipulated in spread sheets using xlxs format.
 CAD attributes (metadata) will be use the DXF standard.
 For more on DXF search for 'DXF Reference' or read the [reference manual](http://images.autodesk.com/adsk/files/autocad_2012_pdf_dxf-reference_enu.pdf)